 Savvy brides are bargain hunters, snoop around and you’ll hear about where the biggest bridal sales are happening, and you can save as much as 60% on many bridal items and wears, and your guests would think your wedding was really expensive (it’s your secret).

 5. Ask for Discount Everywhere You Shop

-6. Choose an Already-Beautiful Venue and Save Decor Cost
+6. Choose a Wedding-Ready Venue and Save Decor and Rentals Cost

 7. Order a Simple Wedding Cake – They Usually Cost Less